 Volunteers at La Casa Paws believe someone deliberately hurt these cats.
 Still, Miami-Dade Animal Services said there are no witnesses or sufficient evidence to move forward with an investigation, but they are urging anyone with information to come forward.

-The two cats are scheduled to return to Yao Animal Clinic on Wednesday for a follow-up.
+One of the injured cats was brought back to Yao Animal Clinic on Wednesday morning for a follow-up.

 There is a monetary reward for information that leads to an arrest.
-Click here to provide any information on this disturbing incident.
+To provide any information on this disturbing incident, send an email to heatherkcowman@outlook.com.

 Copyright 2026 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.